Light green paint colors

 Light Green paint — frequently asked questions

-What is the best light green paint for a kitchen?+
+What is the most common mistake with light green paint?+